 Every day children in our society are bombarded with hundreds of advertising messages.
-Current estimates are that the average child receives 3,000 advertising messages a day.
+Current estimates are that the average child receives thousands of advertising messages a day.
 For the most part these messages tell our children that they are not good enough unless they wear the right clothes, drink the right soda, or even carry the right cell phone.
 It is important that in Church our children hear a different message!

 Our PSR children need to hear the stewardship message—that God has given them many unique and special gifts.
 They need to hear that Jesus loves them just as they are.
 Moreover, they need to realize that they have something to share with the rest of the world.
 For this reason, we now offer the Children’s Offertory Envelope Program, which will allow our children to place their own gifts to God in the Offertory basket each week.